tomschwarz/tomschwarz/README.md

 <img src="https://static.fsf.org/nosvn/associate/crm/5002414.png" />

 I'm a member of the Free Software Foundation.
-Without GNU/Linux and all the great work from people all over the world producing free software, all my free software projects would not have been possible.
+Without GNU/Linux and all the great work from people all over the world producing free software, all my projects would not have been possible.

 Consider joining the FSF, [here is why](https://my.fsf.org/join?referrer=5002414).